polhenarejos/pico-hsm/README.md

 # Pico HSM
 This is a project to create a Hardware Security Module (HSM) with a Raspberry Pico.
+It converts your Pico board into a HSM which is able to generate and store private keys, encrypt or decrypt with AES or signing data without to disclose the private key.
+In detail, the private key never leaves the board and it cannot be retrieved as it is encrypted in the flash memory.

 ## Capabilities
 - Key generation and protected storing.